Getting Started

 Installation

-ZarrNii requires Python 3.10 or later.
-Install it using Poetry, a modern dependency manager for Python.
+ZarrNii requires Python 3.11 or later.
+Install it using uv, a modern, fast Python package installer and project manager.

 1. Clone the Repository